jjgecon/EconJM_auto_doc_gen/output_docs/will_college_1/teaching_statement/Gonzalez_TS.typ

 During these workshops, students tackled problems individually or in small groups, while I circulated through the classroom to offer targeted guidance and ask probing questions.
 At the end, I would go through the entire exercise with them, reinforcing the concepts in a low-stakes environment where mistakes became learning opportunities.
 This dedicated practice proved crucial for solidifying their understanding and building confidence in their problem-solving skills.
-Feedback from the course consistently showed that students not only learned more from this format but also enjoyed it more than traditional lectures, validating the power of active engagement.
+Feedback from the course consistently showed that students not only learned more from this format but also enjoyed it more than traditional lectures.
-This may be reflected in my student evaluations, which averaged 4.7/5, with comments highlighting my willingness to help, the time I dedicated to in-class examples, and the supportive environment where students felt comfortable asking questions without fear of feeling inadequate.
+This is reflected in my student evaluations, which averaged 4.7/5, with comments highlighting my willingness to help, the time I dedicated to in-class examples, and the supportive environment where students felt comfortable asking questions without fear of feeling inadequate.

 The most rewarding aspect of teaching is witnessing students’ growth and confidence.
 A highlight was when several student-athletes in my Price Theory course earned perfect scores on the final exam.